-G.3.1.7.3 Post Award Small Business Changes In Size and Socioeconomic Status
+G.3.1.7.3 Post Award Small Business Changes In Size

-When a Contractor that previously represented as an SBA-Certified 8(a) Program small business concern represents as other than a small business concern or does not remain an 8(a) small business concern (e.g., graduated, suspended, terminated or otherwise exited from the program) for any NAICS codes during rerepresentation, the CLIN(s) of the Master Contract associated with any NAICS codes in the awarded Domain(s) where the affected Contractor represented as other than a small business concern or other than an 8(a) program concern will be subject to the following:
+When a Contractor that previously represented as a small business concern represents as other than a small business concern for any NAICS Codes during rerepresentation, the CLIN(s) of the Master Contract associated with any NAICS Codes in the awarded Domain(s) where the affected Contractor represented as other than a small business concern will be subject to the following:

-a.
-The Contractor is NOT eligible to respond to task order requests subject to fair opportunity (FAR 16.505(b)(1)).

-- b.
-The Contractor remains eligible to accept orders from OCOs based on the following exception to a fair opportunity: - As long as the contractor's Master Contract has not been terminated or canceled, the contract action must be issued on a sole-source basis in the interest of economy and efficiency because it is a logical follow-on to an order already issued under the Master Contract, provided that all awardees were given a fair opportunity to be considered for the original order (FAR 16.505(b)(2)(i)(C)). - The order must have an estimated value less than or equal to the dollar thresholds set forth at FAR 19.805-1(a)(2) and the offering and acceptance procedures at FAR 19.804-2 and 19.804-3 are followed.
+- a.
+The Contractor is NOT eligible to respond to task order requests subject to fair opportunity (FAR 16.505(b)(1)). - b.
+The Contractor remains eligible to accept orders from OCOs based on the following exception to a fair opportunity: - As long as the contractor's Master Contract has not been terminated or canceled, the contract action must be issued on a sole-source basis in the interest of economy and efficiency because it is a logical follow-on to an order already issued under the Master Contract, provided that all awardees were given a fair opportunity to be considered for the original order (FAR 16.505(b)(2)(i)(C)).

-In accordance with Section H.12, if a Contractor rerepresents as other than an SBA-Certified 8(a) small business concern or does not remain an eligible 8(a) Participant for all NAICS codes (CLINs) within all of its awarded Domain(s), the contract will be placed into Dormant Status upon notification of rerepresentation.
+In accordance with Section H.12, if a Contractor rerepresents as other than a small business concern for all NAICS Codes (CLINs) within all of its awarded Domain(s), the contract will be placed into Dormant Status upon notification of rerepresentation.

-If a merger, acquisition, or transaction, with or without novation, triggers paragraph G.3.1.7.2, and the result of the rerepresentation is that the Contractor is deemed to remain an SBA-Certified 8(a) small business concern with the same small business program status that initially qualified the Contractor for all of its awarded CLINs, then paragraph G.3.1.7.3 will no longer apply.
+If a merger, acquisition, or transaction, with or without novation, triggers paragraph G.3.1.7.2, and the result of the rerepresentation is that the Contractor is deemed to be a small business concern with the same small business program status that initially qualified the Contractor for all of its awarded CLINs, then paragraph G.3.1.7.3 will no longer apply.